Terrier and dachshund care

 Whether you have one or more Terrier or Dachshund, you can strengthen the bond between you and each dog through regular play, training and exercise.
 These are all crucial to your dog’s emotional and physical health, but don’t forget that just spending time together is also very important, and something they really value.
 If they’ve been well exercised mentally and physically, they will enjoy simply snoozing at your feet or on your lap in the evening while you read or watch TV.

-Terriers and Dachsunds generally take well to indoor kennels (sometimes known as crates) and enjoy the peace that comes with being in their own den-like space.
+Terriers and dachshund breeds generally take well to indoor kennels (sometimes known as crates) and enjoy the peace that comes with being in their own den-like space.
 Put a blanket over the top and three sides to make it as cosy as possible for a dog that likes to be ‘underground’, and place some comfortable bedding and a safe tasty chew toy inside to make it perfect.

 An indoor kennel is also a great place for your dog to rest unsupervised, keeping them and your household possessions safe.
 It is important to ensure these small types of dog are accustomed to short periods of solitude from a young age so that they can happily snooze for a couple of hours in a safe, dog-proof room without you when required.
 Exercise your dog before you leave so they are toileted and ready to relax, and hide a safe treat-filled chew-toy for him to find in your absence.
 This should prevent your dog barking for company, or becoming destructive in order to entertain themselves.

+It may be a good idea to train terriers to 'shush'.
 Terriers are quick to react to callers or unusual noises with a warning bark.
 Some are more reactive and persistent than others, and teaching a good response to the requests ‘Speak’ and ‘Shush’ is very useful for a quiet life!
 If you teach a Terrier to bark when asked, it will not only mean they can have a good ‘shout’ when it’s convenient for you both, such as outside on a walk, but also that you can quieten your dog more easily when they bark indoors.

 Many Terriers and Dachsunds enjoy sitting on a deep windowsill or other piece of furniture and simply watching the world go by.
 If your dog is quick to bark, however, you might want to restrict their ability to see outside so as not to overstimulate them, and to teach them to be quiet on command – this will make the home environment calmer for both of you.